-Recommendation 21: Fund EV incentives with increased registration fees on fuel-burning vehicles

-To fund the incentives proposed in recommendation #1, the state should increase the fee paid when fuel-burning light-duty vehicles (LDVs) are registered in Maryland.
-The registration fee, which is paid every two years, is currently \$135 for LDVs weighing up to 3,700 pounds and \$187 for LDVs weighing over 3,700 pounds.
+Recommendation 21: Fund EV incentives with increased registration fees on fuel-burning vehicles currently \$135 for LDVs weighing up to 3,700 pounds and \$187 for LDVs weighing over 3,700 pounds.
 A fee increase of around \$90 annually for fuel-burning LDVs that are not EVs or plug-in hybrid EVs (PHEV) would provide enough funding to pay for the first few years of the programs included in recommendation #1.
 The incentive levels proposed in recommendation #1 could be phased down in future years as more people buy EVs, which would prevent future registration fee increases to support the cost of these programs.